-1. Be a citizen or permanent resident of the United States.

-2. Be enrolled or admitted as at least a half-time student.
-A half-time student is one who is carrying at least 8 credits per semester.

-3. Meet the following grade requirements: entering freshman-admitted to the University; undergraduate-minimum 2.0 cumulative grade-point average for last completed semester.
+- 1. Be a citizen or permanent resident of the United States. - Be enrolled or admitted as at least a half-time student.A half-time student is one who is carrying at least eight credits per semester. - 3.
+Meet the following grade requirements: entering freshman-admitted to the University; undergraduate-minimum 2.0 cumulative grade-point average for last completed semester.

-Wisconsin State Student Loan Program

-Residents of Wisconsin may borrow from the Wisconsin State Student Loan Program.
-These loans are from funds established by the state and are administered jointly by the institution the student is attending and the State Commission for Higher Educational Aids.
+Wisconsin Student Loan Program.
+Residents of Wisconsin may borrow from the Wisconsin Student Loan Program.
+These loans are from funds established by the state and are administered jointly by the institution the student is attending and the Higher Educational Aids Board.